"But A Little Time To Live"

 "Anyway," the Doctor said to change the subject, "Cranleigh told me he and Ann had planned to marry at the end of the month, but they've decided to put it off.
 Mark of respect, I suppose."
 He briefly wondered if he could one day use the TARDIS to take his companions to the wedding, provided, of course, he could find out the new date for the ceremony and the TARDIS didn't then materialise on the wrong co-ordinates.
 It might interest Tegan to see what a wedding from her own planet's recent history was like, but he wasn't sure about his other two companions.
 The last wedding Nyssa had attended had been that of her father and stepmother - and he knew, only too well, how that had turned out.
 As for Adric . . .

-Just then, the Doctor's thoughts were interupted as the car drew up outside Saint Stephen's Church, the 13th Century church where the Cranleighs worshipped on Sundays and in whose churchyard George Cranleigh's body would shortly be interred.
+Just then, the Doctor's thoughts were interupted as the car drew up outside Saint Stephen's, the 13th Century church where the Cranleighs worshipped on Sundays and in whose churchyard George Cranleigh's body would shortly be interred.

 As the final strains of Abide With Me died away, Reverend Shaw bade the congregation be seated.
-The Doctor closed the hymn book and held it between his thumb and forefinger, not suspecting that, one day (by which time he would have regenerated five more times) he would hear the same hymn being sung by the people he had just freed from a seemingly endless traffic jam in the remote future.
+The Doctor closed the hymn book and held it between his thumb and forefinger, not suspecting that, one day, in a future incarnation, he would hear the same hymn being sung by the people he had just freed from a seemingly endless traffic jam in the remote future.
 For now, though, he directed his gaze to the front of the church, where George Cranleigh's coffin rested on a catafalque.

 "We are gathered here today," Reverend Shaw said, "to say farewell to George Cranleigh.
 George made it his mission in life to study the plants which God created to fill our world with beauty . . ."